 The couple’s complicated situation which also includes three grown up children presents a great opportunity for both comedy and drama; something Meyers took great advantage of – evident in the way the subject matter is handled.

-For me, what makes It’s complicated work is Streep and Baldwin’s great onscreen chemistry.
-The supporting cast which includes Steve Martin, John Krasinski, Zoe Kazan, Lake Bell, Hunter Parrish and Caitlin FitzGerald certainly doesn’t hurt either.
+For me, what makes It’s complicated work is Streep and Baldwin’s great chemistry.
+The supporting cast which includes Steve Martin, John Krasinski, Zoe Kazan, Lake Bell, Hunter Parrish and Caitlin FitzGerald certainly don’t hurt either.

 Tune in for the subject matter and some good light hearted fun – should you be wanting that sort of thing.